Mufsvidal/r-programming-assignments/README.md

-# Assignment 5: Matrix Algebra in R
+# Assignment 6: Matrix Operations and Construction

-In this week's assignment we practiced creating and inspecting matrices in R as well as computing said matrixes with inverses and determinants using solve() and det()
+In this week's assignment we practiced basic matrixes, learning to create diagonal matrixes with diag() and create custom block-structured matrix.

 #Packages required